The social media holiday calendar your IT business should be celebrating on social media!

 September 13th – Programmer’s Day:

-Programmers are not unloved.
+Everyone loves Programmers!
 This day is for you.
 Go and do something outside without your computers.

 September 19th – Software Freedom Day: